mathildegui/StartPointSeekBar/README.md

 Forked/Inspired from https://github.com/vashisthg/StartPointSeekBar

+SeekBAr with positive and negative values
+Set the default first position when you want in the seebar get the current value dynamically

-Add the current value above the cursor.
+Add: current value above the cursor.
 The value change dynamically with the cursor.

 ![ScreenShot](http://i.imgur.com/NymatH2.jpg)